 Birmingham couples the charm of a small town with the amenities of an urban area, and boasts a lively, pedestrian-friendly downtown that offers one of the Midwest's premiere shopping districts.

 Birmingham appreciates art and culture in its many forms.
-Residents can spend a summer evening listening to a concert in the park, attend one of the many festivals or music concerts, take a Sunday morning stroll at the Farmers’ Market, browse galleries, or take in the latest movies at one of the two theatres.
-The city has a variety of public art sculptures arranged around the city, as well as the annual Birmingham In Stitches, a community-based public art installation event that promotes existing public art programs, such as the CityScapes program, and engages the broader community in public art.
+Residents can spend a summer evening listening to a concert in the park, attending one of the many festivals or music concerts, taking a Sunday morning stroll at the Farmers’ Market, browsing galleries, or taking in the latest movies at one of the two theatres.
+City dwellers can also enjoy one of the city’s many public art sculptures located throughout the community or attend Birmingham’s annual community-based public art installation event, Birmingham in Stitches, that promotes existing public art programs, such as the CityScapes program.
 Birmingham is also home to the Baldwin Public Library and the Birmingham Historical Museum and Park, established in 2001 at the former Marion and Harry Allen House and surrounding four acres and features the oldest house in Oakland County.